-Theme Parks: The Company establishes its position at the forefront of themed experiences in the Philippines through KidZania and ABS-CBN Studio Experience.
+Themed Experiences: The Company established its position at the forefront of themed experiences in the Philippines through KidZania and ABS-CBN Studio Experience.

-KidZania is an interactive city made for children that combines inspiration, fun and learning through realistic roleplay, making it one of the fastest growing global learning and entertainment brands in the world.
+KidZania is an interactive city made for children that combines inspiration, fun and learning through realistic role-play, making it one of the fastest growing global learning and entertainment brands in the world.
 Kids can independently explore a scaled indoor city of over 8,000 square meters with more than 100 exciting careers that they can try.
 It is present in 26 locations in 19 countries, with ABS-CBN spearheading in the Philippines.
 The business is sponsored by the leading industry partners that provide technical expertise and know-how, and help guide the content with real life business practices, making the activities as authentic as possible.